 Ethics/Health Policy: Ethical and Legal Reports are original articles which examine issues of ethics or the law arising in cleft and craniofacial care and research.
 Health Policy Reports are original articles which examine social, political, and economic issues arising in cleft and craniofacial care or research.
 Limit: 3 typeset pages as they appear in the journal (about 3,000 manuscript words, with up to 3 figures or tables combined).

 Perspectives are typically solicited articles (unsolicited articles will be considered) that provide background and context for an article in the issue in which they appear.
+Perspectives should provide thoughtful, scientific, constructive commentary.
 Limit: 1.5 typeset pages as they appear in the journal (about 1,500 manuscript words, with up to 1 figure or table).
+A single figure may include multiple images (a, b, c, etc.) but all must appear on the same page.
+Supporting material that is not essential to an understanding of the article may be posted with the article as supplemental online-only material.

 Letters to the Editor: Comments in the form of letters that express differences of opinion or supporting views of recently published CPCJ content.
+They should provide thoughtful, scientific, constructive commentary.
 Limit: 1.5 typeset pages as they appear in the journal (about 1,500 manuscript words, with up to 1 figure or table).
+A single figure may include multiple images (a, b, c, etc.) but all must appear on the same page.
+Supporting material that is not essential to an understanding of the article may be posted with the article as supplemental online-only material.

 Editorials: Brief substantiated commentaries on subjects of interest to the CPCJ readership.
-Editorials should be narrative in form.
+Editorials should be narrative in form and provide thoughtful, scientific, constructive commentary.
 Limit: 1.5 typeset pages as they appear in the journal (about 1,500 manuscript words, with up to 1 figure or table).
+A single figure may include multiple images (a, b, c, etc.) but all must appear on the same page.
+Supporting material that is not essential to an understanding of the article may be posted with the article as supplemental online-only material.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.